7 Morning Habits of Women Who Never Feel Behind

 This is the habit that changes everything else, and also the hardest to keep.

 The moment you open your phone in the morning, your brain shifts into reactive mode.
-You are now responding to the world — to other people's messages, opinions, needs, and news — before you have even decided who you want to be today.
+You are now responding to the world — to other people's messages, opinions, needs — before you have even decided who you want to be today.

 Women who never feel behind protect the first part of their morning from this.
 Not forever.
-Not even for very long.
 Just long enough to arrive in the day as themselves, rather than as a reaction to everything else.

-The first 30 minutes of your morning belong to you.
+The first part of your morning belongs to you.
 Not to your inbox.
 Not to social media.
-Not to anyone who has not yet asked anything of you.
-Guard them.
+Guard it.

 2. She Makes Her Bed